 - Chronic liver problems

-Male breast cancer can be challenging to identify because it is rare and unexpected.
+This disease in men can be challenging to identify because it is rare and unexpected.
 It can also spread to the chest wall, so it is important to consult with your doctor if you detect any suspicious lumps or changes in the breast area.